JUNKYARD LIFE

 As years ticked by, I learned more about Uncle Pumpkin.
 For one thing, his name was Dave Dorner.
 Dave Dorner operated a used electronics store on Canal Street in downtown Manhattan.
 Every now and then, he would escape the heat of the big city and visit us country folk.
 One landmark on our property was an Oldsmobile station wagon that was propped up about a yard by a tree trunk that was growing through its hood.
 One day I asked Dad where the station wagon came from, and he responded without missing a beat, “Your Uncle Pumpkin dropped it off here for a weekend.
 That was 20 years ago”.
 The car was scrapped in a light iron container around 2011.

 The legend grew posthumously.
-For one thing, my mother’s wedding ring was acquired through a trade with Uncle Pumpkin in the back of a limousine in New York City.
+For one thing, my mother’s engagement ring was acquired through a trade with Uncle Pumpkin in the back of a limousine in New York City.
 Uncle Pumpkin had a briefcase with a selection of diamond rings, and my mother had the pick of the litter.
 In exchange, Uncle Pumpkin received an ice cream truck, which, oddly enough, he never picked up, as it is still sitting on our property to this day.

 All of this makes more sense when it is revealed that Uncle Pumpkin was loosely “connected”.
 In other words, he had “friends”.
 One of his friends was Carlo Zilli.
 Carlo sold Dad loads of secondary iron re-bar back in the day.
 Part of the deal included cases of wine imported directly from Italy.
 I’ve heard that Dad would show up to parties with an entire case.
 My Uncle Bob reports that it wasn’t exactly of the highest quality, but nobody cared, and everybody drank it.

 Growing up, when the fall harvest came, my father gave my brother and I pumpkins from our garden.
 The pumpkins had our names sketched out in tan ALL-CAPS protruding out of the orange surface.
 Now I know that my father had previously carved out the names a few weeks in advance, and the pus of the pumpkin naturally emerged and hardened.
-At the time though, when we asked how on Earth this could happen, he explained that it occurred by magic, and, being the time before Google (B.G.), we were forced to accept this explanation with wonderment and glee.
-A similar feeling is now aroused when I think about Uncle Pumpkin and the age-old way that certain deals and relationships were enacted before the digital age reigned in an era of transparency.
+At the time though, when we asked how on Earth this could happen, he explained that it occurred by magic, and, being the time Before Google (B.G.), we were forced to accept this explanation with wonderment and glee.
+A similar feeling is now aroused when I think about Uncle Pumpkin and the age-old way that certain deals and relationships were conducted before the digital age reigned in an era of transparency.
 Stories emerge from a seedy, pulpy core and harden over the surface of time.
 I accept these stories with reverence and I’ll admit, a bit of jealousy.

 Where There's Smoke